-- Remove the Micro Mesh Screen (Section 11.1), the Appliance Control Cover (Section 11.2) and the door (Section 11.3). - Unscrew the self-tapping screw with which the flue gas distribution plate is installed in the appliance.
+- > Remove the Micro Mesh Screen (Section 11.1), the Appliance Control Cover (Section 11.2) and the door (Section 11.3). - Unscrew the 3 self-tapping screws with which the flue gas distribution plate is installed in the appliance.
 Support the plate while unscrewing it (Step 1). - > Carefully tilt the flue gas distribution plate forward and down and remove it straight out of the appliance (Step 2). - Unscrew the pre-installed self-tapping screws from the appliance.
 Install the restrictor slide in the appliance using these two self-tapping screws.
 Do not tighten the self-tapping screws completely so that the restrictor slide can still be adjusted (Step 3). - Adjust the position of the restrictor slide following the tables in Chapter 10.
-Make sure to position the tip of the triangle and the corresponding alignment notch in line with the center of the self-tapping screws (Step 4). - > Tighten the self-tapping screws of the restrictor slide (Step 4). - Replace the flue gas distribution plate in the appliance by positioning it in the strip with the back side first and then tilting the front of the plate up against the stop (Step 5). - > Fasten the flue gas distribution plate with the self-tapping screw (Step 5).
+Make sure the tip of the triangle is in line with the center of the self-tapping screw when in the correct position (Step 4). - > Tighten the self-tapping screws of the restrictor slide (Step 4). - Replace the flue gas distribution plate in the appliance by positioning it in the strip with the back side first and then tilting the front of the plate up against the stop (Step 5). - > Fasten the flue gas distribution plate with the 3 self-tapping screws (Step 5).